 In England and Wales the divorce process has three stages.
-During the divorce process, the person who files for divorce is known as the petitioner and the person who has the divorce filed against them is known as the respondent.
+During the process, the person who files for divorce is known as the petitioner and the person who has the divorce filed against them is known as the respondent.

 Stage 1 – Issue divorce proceedings:

-The first stage is to issue divorce proceedings on the basis that the marriage has broken down irretrievably.
+The first stage is to issue proceedings on the basis that the marriage has broken down irretrievably.

 Often people think that a divorce petition can be filed on irreconcilable differences.
 Whilst there is a lot of support for no fault divorce, this is not the situation at the present time.

 The overall ground for divorce is that the marriage has broken down irretrievably.
 However, in order to file for divorce the person filing the petition needs to cite one or more of the following grounds:

 - Desertion for a period of two years;

 - Two years’ separation with consent;